Oil, bonds go their separate ways

-NEW YORK (IFR) - The rebound in oil prices has not been enough to stop the bleeding at many U.S. energy companies, whose bonds keep weakening - and whose ability to muster fresh capital is dwindling away.
+NEW YORK, Sept 25 (IFR) - The rebound in oil prices has not been enough to stop the bleeding at many US energy companies, whose bonds keep weakening - and whose ability to muster fresh capital is dwindling away.

 Oil and bond prices are moving in opposite directions, underlining the market’s lack of confidence in a cash-strapped sector that is seeing its prospects go from bad to worse.